 “Essentially, it should be the first and only thing that you think about,” Andrew Taylor, Chair of the EDC suggested to the city.

 Another attendee who works with hospitals in the area said that hospitals use millions of gallons of water per day, and that it would be impossible for them to store enough so that they would remain operational.
-“It would make an awful lot of sense if we could drill some local wells that could be activated if we had a disaster,” they said.
+“It would make an awful lot of sense if we could drill some local wells that could be activated if we had a disaster,” she said.

 Seattle, Capitol Hill, and individuals have strides to take in becoming prepared.
 Individuals can begin now by setting up a SNAP meeting with an emergency specialist by calling 206-233-5076 or emailing SNAP@Seattle.gov.